 So why do you want one of these if you have a machine with a built in buttonhole stitch?
 This is why:

-Then there is the ubiquitous "fun factor".
-Well at least for me, I love using the big, clunky, mechanical attachments.
-These Are So Cool!
-They aren't electronic, there is no computer chip telling it what size to make the buttonhole.
+Then there is the "fun factor."
+I love using the big, clunky, mechanical attachments.
+They aren't electronic so there is no computer chip telling it what size to make the buttonhole.
 It's just good old fashioned mechanical ingenuity that is FAIL PROOF.
-Insert the template and get the exact same buttonhole every time - 10 years later, 30 years later, 50 years later....and so on.
+Insert the template and get the exact same buttonhole every time - 10 years later, 30 years later, 50 years later....

 Here is the slant shank version of the buttonholer on my Singer 503.
 (Note that this is a zigzag machine but it is set on straight stitch to use this attachment and you must use a feed cover plate or disengage the feed dogs.

 So this concludes today's Fun With Buttonholers.
 Five metal templates are included with the attachment itself, and a set of four more are available - nine sizes total.
 I have all the templates for any size buttonhole I've ever wanted to make.
 (There is a rare eyelet template available, but I only have a black plastic reproduction since the original is quite expensive and hard to find.)

 Thursday, July 26, 2012